ZeinaKittaneh/LogAnalysis_Udacity/README.md

 Building a reporting tool that summarizes data from a large database

 ## Introduction
-this project aims to explore a large database with over a million rows, then build and refine complex queries and use them to draw business conclusions from data.
+This project aims to explore a large database with over a million rows, then build and refine complex queries and use them to draw business conclusions from data.

 The database includes three tables:
 * The authors table includes information about the authors of articles.